 The Medical Home Network Project

-Using a curriculum developed by New England SERVE, this medical education program brings together primary care providers, parents and community partners to demystify the theory and practice of the Medical Home.
+Using a curriculum developed by New England SERVE, this medical education program brought together primary care providers, parents and community partners to demystify the theory and practice of the Medical Home.